Keeping Safe Online

-The internet is a fantastic tool but children need educating and supporting into how to use it safely.
+The internet is a fantastic tool, children need educating and supporting into how to use it safely.

 Click on any of the icons below to take you to websites to support parents at home.